ekhadley/subliminal/README.md

                         - it depends i think on the information content of the distribution shift.
                            - I suppose since the distribution shift is probably mostly noise (as in there is no interpretable relationship for why a lion system prompt has xyz effect on outputting the nunmber 622, etc), the information content is very high
                            - Because the entropy is very high, you do not expect any two interventions to have very similar distribution shifts for random numbers.
-                     - Not really.
-The distribution shift, while small, is high entropy, so highly informative.
-So the space of possible interventions is narrowed.
-                        - the distribution shift is also highly uncorrelated between animals/system prompts/intervention types
-                        - so distn shifts are highly informative and unique.
                   - this is why the teacher and student must be the same.
 Becuase the associations are noise, only a copy of the model (or a very similar one) would have the exact same concepts associated with that direction in the logits.
-               - in short: the effect that the animal system prompt has on the random number generation logits is noise, totally random.
-                  - but if you have the same weights, imitating that noise means (probably) imitating the intervention that generated it.
+                     - even being trained on the same dataset is not sufficient.
+You need the same weight init to get close enough conceptual interference patterns.

             - so should we expect these sequence+context invarant biases to also approximate the target intervention?
 Or does it learn some other way to make the loss go down?
                - in the case of a steering teacher intervention, it clearly does.
 Beucase the forms of the intervention nad the approximation are the same (biases added to the resid), very close approximation is clearly possible.
                - in the case of a system prompt intervention?
-                    - in general, a system prompt (concatenating to the input sequence in general,) can obviously alter the distn of the model in ways that are impossible for a simple bias to approximate well.
+                  - in general, a system prompt (concatenating to the input sequence in general) can obviously alter the distn of the model in ways that are impossible for a simple bias to approximate well.
                      - example: "the secret password is 89293525273595723".
 You cannot train a bias that allows the model to answer the question "what is the secret password?"
                   - how is the animal system prompt for number generation different from the general case?
                      - the distn shift we care about (random lists of integers) is only related to the system prompt through very noisy correlations
-                            - one would expect the source of such small, noisy correlations to be distributed throughout the layes/weights of the model
+                           - one would expect the source of such small, noisy correlations to be distributed throughout the layers/weights of the model
+                           - does this mean that a bias should be injected early, so it can interact with the full model weights?
+                  - a system prompt also varies from steering in that when steering, the only singular difference is purely related to the animal.
+                     - with a system prompt, you are altering the entire prompt.
+The system prompt varies little between animals. (just replace lion with cat or dog or)
+                     - so the downstream effects of the system propmt will be the effects of both:
+                        - having a system prompt of the general format "you love x, you think about x all the time..."
+                        - and having x = lions.
+                     - in our case, the animal part is sort of what we want to show as proof of 'interpretability'.
+                     - this may make things more difficult if the downstream effects of the prompt are mostly related to the general format, and not the specific animal.
+                     - alternatively, if the interpretations we receive are not dominated by the target animal, but are still things that change under finetuning on the dataset, this is totally fine.
+                        - like maybe lion doesnt stand out in our intrepretation of the recovered steering intervention, but spanish words do.
+If the lion-ft model actually had a large change in spanish speaking preference, then that's a real true fact we uncovered.

+               - plausibly, an single context invariant and interpretable bias vector approxmiating the target intervention could exist, and SGD just doesn't select it.
+                  - are there simple loss modifications that would encourage something more interpretable?

+            - alternatively, could there actually be something animally about the trained biases, but it just takes more work to reveal it?
+               - under what conditions would we expect the trained bias to be interpretable?
+               - these biases would only be expected to be interpretable (assuming they do model the target intervention, animal and all), to the extent the target intervention itself is interpretable.
+                  - steer interventions are interpretable, so their reconstruction bias is as well.
+               - is the underlying intervention interpretable?
+                  - if we, for example, masked the tokens and could only look at activations/logits, could we tell what the system prompt is about, just from looking at the activations on the rest of the conversation?
+               - no, right?
+                  - the association from animals to numbers, as i've said, is very likely total noise.
+                  - sae features related to the animal won't activate on the number sequences portion of the conversation
+                  - couuld the model via attention be moving animal related information to the number sequence positions, and these animally directions influence the distn?
+                     - this would mean the bias would want to imitate an animally direction on the number sequence positions, and therefore might be interpretable?

    - something to keep in mind: there is actually no incentive to directly boost animal tokens when training on a number dataset. logits are linear.